New user help file¶

 force tolerance for structural relaxation in Hartree/Bohr

 Output from an abinit run shows up in several files and in the standard output.
 Usually one runs the command with a pipe of standard output to a log file, which can be inspected for warnings or error messages if anything goes wrong or otherwise can be discarded at the end of a run.
-The more easily readable formatted output goes to the output file whose name is given in the “files” file, i.e. you provide the name of the formatted output file.
+The more easily readable formatted output goes to the standard output file, generated by abinit with default extension .abo .
 No error message is reported in the latter file.
 On the other hand, this is the file that is usually kept for archival purposes.

 In addition, wavefunctions can be input (starting point) or output (result of the calculation), and possibly, charge density and/or electrostatic potential, if they have been asked for.
-These three sets of data are stored in unformatted files.
+These three sets of data are stored in unformatted binary files (native Fortran), or in NetCDF format.

 The Density Of States (DOS) can also be an output as a formatted (readable) file.
 An analysis of geometry can also be provided (GEO file).
-The name of these files is constructed from a “root” name, that must be different for input files and output files, and that is provided by the user, to which the code will append a descriptor, like WFK for wavefunctions, DEN for the density, POT for the potential, DOS for the density of states…
+The name of these files is constructed from a “root” name, that might be different for input files and output files, and that is either provided by ABINIT or provided by the user, to which the code will append a descriptor, like WFK for wavefunctions, DEN for the density, POT for the potential, DOS for the density of states…

-There are also different temporary files.
-A “root” name should be provided by the user, from which the code generates a full name.
+There are also different temporary files, also constructed from a “root” name.
 Amongst these files, there is a “status” file, summarizing the current status of advancement of the code, in long jobs.
 The ABINIT help file contains more details.

 What does the code do?¶